 Weight Loss—Some patients suffering from CDI may experience weight loss due to a variety of symptoms, including loss of appetite (often associated with nausea), vomiting, and diarrhea.
-This weight loss can negatively impact overall health, so quickly treating the symptoms causing it is essential.
+This weight loss can negatively impact overall health, so quick treatment is essential.

 Blood in the Stool—Bloody stool can be caused by bleeding anywhere along the digestive tract, and it appears in a variety of different ways.
 In some cases, stool may be very dark (melena), or bright red (hematochezia).
 In some instances, the blood may not be visible to the eye (fecal occult blood).

-Pus in the Stool—Whiteish or yellowish coloring in stool is very likely pus, especially when accompanied by other symptoms of illness.
-Pus in the stool is a very strong indicator of an infection—C. difficile-related or otherwise.
+Pus in the Stool—Whiteish or yellowish coloring in stool is very likely pus, especially when accompanied by other ailments.
+Pus in the stool is a very strong indicator of an infection—C difficile-related or otherwise.
 Be sure to seek medical attention as soon as you notice potential pus to diagnose the cause and begin treatment, as severe infections are unlikely to be resolved without medical aid from a health professional.

-Kidney Failure—Severe CDI can lead to kidney failure, which is a life-threatening condition that requires intensive treatment.
-Symptoms of kidney failure include a range of the other symptoms listed, including nausea, irregular heartbeat, fatigue, confusion, dizziness, and headaches.
+Kidney Failure—Severe CDI can lead to kidney failure, which is a life-threatening condition that requires intensive care.
+Signs of kidney failure include a range of the other symptoms listed, including nausea, irregular heartbeat, fatigue, confusion, dizziness, and headaches.
 Other signs of kidney failure include a decrease in urination frequency and output, which may lead to swelling of the feet, ankles, or legs due to fluid retention.

 When to Consult a Healthcare Provider

-If you are experiencing any of these symptoms, it is important to speak with a health care professional right away to receive a proper diagnosis and treatment.
+If you are experiencing any C. diff colitis symptoms, it is important to speak with a health care professional right away to receive a proper diagnosis and treatment.
 Even if the underlying cause is not C. difficile, it is important to determine the cause of your condition so that proper treatment may be administered.

 Recurrent C. difficile Infection

-C. difficile colitis may occur more than once, even after treatment.
+C difficile colitis may occur more than once, even after initial recovery.
 When this happens, it is referred to as recurrent C. difficile.
-When C. difficile infection recurs, similar symptoms to previous infections can manifest, often requiring additional antibiotic treatment and re-hospitalization.
+When C. difficile infection recurs a patient may experience health problems similar to previous infections, which often requires additional antibiotics and re-hospitalization.

-This is part of the issue with existing C. difficile treatment options: recurrence rates range from 15-30% and result from reinfection by C. difficile spores.
+This is part of the issue with existing C. diff colitis treatments: recurrence rates range from 15-30% and result from reinfection by C. difficile spores.

 Recurrence rates in CDI patients treated with vancomycin exceed 20%.
 Recurrence following fidaxomicin treatment is somewhat lower, with the notable exception of those infected with the recently emerging epidemic strains (BI/NAP1).
-Those patients suffer recurrence rates above 20% with either vancomycin or fidaxomicin treatment.
+Those patients suffer recurrence rates above 20% with either vancomycin or fidaxomicin.

 Preventing Recurrent C. difficile Infection